justinwu1/Lab-2-/README.md

-y.tab.o is the object file for the y.tab.c source lex.yy.o is the object file for the lex.yy.c source 4.Run calc program
+y.tab.o is the object file for the y.tab.c source lex.yy.o is the object file for the lex.yy.c source

+4.Run calc program
 ./calc

+Source: 80% of the code came from https://github.com/jengelsma/yacc-tutorial  I only done some modification to the code.